willbreitkreutz/web_mapping_workshop/exercise7_fancy_click_handling.md

 };
 ```

 The `.fadeIn()` function allows us to provide a callback that we can use to add elements to the panel once it's ready.
-We're going to create a string variable and populate it using properties from our feature, if you used a dataset other than parks.geojson the feature names will need to be changed.
+We're going to create a string variable and populate it using properties from our feature, if you used a dataset other than restaurants.geojson the feature names will need to be changed.

 ```javascript
 var clickHandler = function(e){